 The eXchange of information is a component of the D-AFIX process aimed at following up with dialysis facility staff to monitor and support progress toward implementing the quality improvement strategies discussed during the feedback process.
 This eXchange is necessary to ensure that quality improvement is taking place and can be sustained over time.
-This is an important step and can be considered the "study" step in the quality improvement Plan-Do-Study-Act (PDSA) cycle.
+This is an important step and can be considered the study step in the quality improvement Plan, Do, Study, Act (PDSA) cycle.

 The follow-up eXchange process ensures not only continuous quality improvement, but also that dialysis facility staff have the necessary resources and information to improve the quality of their vaccination processes.
 The eXchange of information consists of an initial follow-up and subsequent follow-up sessions if needed.
-D-AFIX and its components should become part of the QAPI process with vaccination gaps, CQI strategies and outcomes toward goal being reviewed by the interdisciplinary team.